sean-mccorkle/Hospitable/README.md

 **`b1`**  Bowtie2 test case

-This is a developmental test script (perl) to try to get multiple [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) jobs running as seperate processes with a minimum of fuss.
+This is a developmental test script (perl) to try to get multiple [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) jobs running as separate processes with a minimum of fuss.
 Given tuples of input files, this will make entries into a single Condor submit file, and create numbered subdirectories for back-and-forth transfer.